Key Takeaways

 What Is Front?

-• Shared team inboxes with assignments, internal comments, shared drafts, snoozing, and tagging to coordinate ownership and visibility across customer-facing teams.
+- Shared team inboxes with assignments, internal comments, shared drafts, snoozing, and tagging across customer-facing teams

-• Omnichannel messaging across email, live chat, SMS, social channels, voice, and WhatsApp Business, with WhatsApp available on Professional and Enterprise plans only.
+- Omnichannel messaging across email, live chat, SMS, social channels, voice, and WhatsApp Business (WhatsApp on Professional and Enterprise only)

-• Autopilot AI agent that resolves messages across channels using knowledge base content and historical conversation data, available as a separate add-on across all plans.
+- Autopilot AI agent that resolves messages using knowledge base content, available as a separate add-on across all plans

-• Copilot AI assistant that helps agents draft responses, summarise threads, translate messages, and configure automation rules in natural language.
+- Copilot AI assistant that helps agents draft responses, summarise threads, translate messages, and configure automation rules

-• Workflow automation with rules, macros, and smart rules for routing, escalation, SLA management, and auto-tagging across support and operations workflows.
+- Workflow automation with rules, macros, and smart rules for routing, escalation, SLA management, and auto-tagging

 1. Starter is locked to a single channel